radarphp/Radar.Project/docs/intro.md

 ## Setting A Project Namespace

-By default, `composer.json` autoloads any unknown PSR-4 namespace name from the `src/` directory.
-This means that you can create any PSR-4 style class structure in the `src/` directory for your project.
+In a Radar project, by default, Composer autoloads any unknown PSR-4 namespace name from the `src/` directory.
+This means that you can create any PSR-4 style class structure in the `src/` directory for your Radar project.

-If you want to define a specific autoloaded namespace name for your project, modify `composer.json` so that name points to the `src/` directory ...
+If you want to define a specific namespace for your project, modify `composer.json` so that namespace points to the `src/` directory ...

     "autoload": {
         "psr-4": {